Finding an Organic Balance

 Take synthetic pesticides for example.
 Even those neutral to the debate note the shakiness of their safety.
 According to WebMD, “The amount of man-made pesticide residues found in conventional foods is still well below the level that the Environmental Protection Agency has deemed unsafe.
 The real issue is whether these small doses, over years and decades, might add up to an increased health risk down the line.”

-I realize that organic products are usually more expensive than conventional and not always financially practical.
+I realize that organic products are usually more expensive than their conventional counterparts and therefore not always financially practical.
 But like everything else, it’s up to us to make individual choices for what we feel is most important.
 That’s why I’ve learned to find a balance by choosing organic options in certain food groups whose conventional counterparts are found to be less safe.

-For example, research shows that among produce the highest levels of pesticides are found in “The Dirty Dozen Plus” –Apples, Peaches, Nectarines, Strawberries, Grapes, Celery, Spinach, Sweet Bell Peppers, Cucumbers, Cherry Tomatoes, Snap Peas (Imported), Potatoes, Hot Peppers, Kale, and Collard Greens.
 So, to satisfy my health concerns and my budget, I always purchase the organic versions of these items while relaxing a bit on other produce.
-The “Clean 15” has shown the smallest levels of pesticide residue, so if you want to save some dough on your produce, enjoy these conventionally: Avocados, Sweet Corn, Pineapples, Cabbage, Sweet Peas (frozen), Onions, Asparagus, Mangoes, Papayas, Kiwi, Eggplant, Grapefruit, Cantaloupe (domestic), Cauliflower, and Sweet Potatoes.
+The “Clean 15” has shown the smallest levels of pesticide residue, so if you want to save some dough on your produce, enjoy these conventionally: avocados, sweet corn, pineapples, onions, papaya, sweet peas, asparagus, honeydew, kiwi, cabbage, mushrooms, mangoes, sweet potatoes, watermelon, and carrots.

 Here are a few basic points about what it means when something is produced organically: